shiv05/j_excercise/README.md

 # j_excercise

 To run the backend, first run the command 'npm install'.
-Then run the file app.js
+Then run the file app.js using the command 'node app.js'